-10. Route the tailpipe such that it is not likely to be struck when the vehicle is moving.
-Keep it out of the approach and departure angles of the vehicle and above the axle clearance line (Figure 7).
+10. Route the tailpipe such that it will not likely be struck when the vehicle is moving.
+At least keep it out of the approach and departure angles of the vehicle and above the axle clearance line (Figure 7).

 ACAUTION Interconnecting the engine exhaust systems will allow exhaust condensates and soot to migrate into the engine that is idle, causing engine damage.